Frequently Asked Questions about

 - a) damage to, or movement of, any part of the adjoining building, and

 - b) the creation of a hazard to the public.

 Q: Are construction excavations supposed to be fenced?

-The Building Code contains clear provisions to securely fence construction excavations to prevent public hazards (hazards to anyone not associated with the construction site).
+The Building Code contains clear provisions to securely fence construction excavations to prevent public hazards (hazards to anyone not associated with the construction site, including passersby and neighbours).

 Tangentially, the Code prevents construction fencing from being placed on neighbouring property.
 The Code cannot create a situation in which trespass must occur.
 Therefore, required fencing must be placed fully on the construction site at the outset, and must be kept in place until construction is complete:

 8.2.
 Protection of the Public

 1) When a construction or demolition activity may constitute a hazard to the public and is located 2 m or more from a public way, a strongly constructed fence, boarding or barricade not less than 1.8 m high shall be erected between the site and the public way or open sides of a construction site.

 2) Barricades shall have a reasonably smooth surface facing the public way and shall be without openings, except those required for access.